Botspot/pi-apps/CODE_OF_CONDUCT.md

 ## Our Pledge

-In the interest of fostering an open, welcoming, and productive community, we, the maintainers and contributors of Pi-Apps, pledge to make participation in our project a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.
+In the interest of fostering an open, welcoming, and productive community, we, the maintainers and contributors of Pi-Apps, pledge to make participation in our project a harassment-free experience for anyone.

 ## Our Standards